shywn-mrk/doctor/README.md

 - [ ] How are we going to sort parapraghs of each section to keep the order the same when generating the document multiple times in a row?
 - [ ] mermaid.js, pandoc, ... for markdown to html.
 - [ ] some thing like tags maybe?
+- [ ] Can this project serve the static pages after creating them?

 ## Ideas